jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-postcodes.md

 ---

-We need to collect information on the relation between postcdoes and voting districts as the CAP data is indexed by postcode prefix and is not available with the ward data.
+We need to collect information on the relation between postcodes and voting districts as the CAP data is indexed by postcode prefix and is not available with the ward data.
 In this file we construct a 'map' which takes postcode prefix to a corresponding (approximate) district ward.